 In accordance with ASC 718, the annual dividend amount, based on the market price of the publicly traded equity shares of Landscape, resulted in the dividend feature to be deemed compensatory to the Landscape founders receiving the shares and classified as a market condition award settled in shares.
 As the right to the annual dividend amount was triggered only upon an acquisition event, which was not considered probable until an acquisition had been consummated, the fair value of the annual dividend amount measured on the date of issuance of the Founder Preferred Stock was then recognized upon the consummation of the APW Acquisition.
 The fair value of the Series A Founder Preferred Stock, \$85.5 million, was measured as of its issuance date using a Monte Carlo method which took into consideration different stock price paths.
-Of the \$85.5 million fair value of the Series A Founder Preferred Stock, approximately \$69.5 million was attributed to the fair value of the annual dividend amount, which represented the excess of the fair value of the Series A Founder Preferred Stock over the price paid by the founders for these shares and was recorded as share-based compensation expense in the accompanying consolidated statement of operations in the period from February 10, 2020 to December 31, 2020 (Successor).
+Of the \$85.5 million fair value of the Series A Founder Preferred Stock, approximately \$69.5 million was attributed to the fair value of the annual dividend amount, which represented the excess of the fair value of the Series A Founder Preferred Stock approximately \$69.5 million was attributed to the fair value of the annual dividend amount, which represented the excess of the fair value of the Series A Founder Preferred Stock approximately \$69.5 million was attributed to the fair value of the annual dividend amount, which represented the excess of the fair value of the Series A Founder Preferred Stock approximately \$69.5 million was attributed to the fair value of the annual dividend amount, which represented the excess of the fair value of the Series A Founder Preferred Stock approximately \$69.5 million was attributed to the fair value of the annual dividend amount, which represented the excess of the fair value of the Series A Founder Preferred Stock approximately \$69.5 million \$60.5 million \$60.